wp-plugins/robo-gallery/readme.txt

 In our gallery we implemented multi-categories structure.
 Every gallery category could have child and parent gallery, which you can manually define in gallery settings

-= Is it possible to customize gallery image caption ? =

-In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image

 = How to change ordering of the gallery images? =

 When you open gallery for edit you can find there images manager where you can change ordering of the gallery images